Share this

 Generation

 So how is electricity produced, and how does it reach the end consumer?
-Electricity is produced by generators, the suppliers of electricity.
+Generators produce and also supply electricity.

 These include:

-Generators must do work in order to produce electricity, and excluding solar farms, all plants use turbines that drive electromagnetic generators to produce electricity.
-(We won’t go into detail about generators here, but look out for our post on all things generation.)
+Generators must work to produce electricity, and excluding solar farms, all plants use turbines that drive electromagnetic generators to produce electricity.
+(We won’t go into detail about generators here, but next read our post on electricity generation basics.)

 The Power Grid

 While transmission lines are good conductors, some loss still occurs when electricity is moved through the lines.
-To reduce this loss, electricity is moved at high voltages on these transmission lines.
+To reduce this loss, electricity moves at high voltages on these transmission lines.

-From the distribution substation, electricity is carried on distribution lines, which are the equivalent of residential roads in the highway analogy.
-From the distribution lines, electricity is stepped down one last time at a residential step down transformer before being used in homes and businesses.
+From the distribution substation, electricity flows on distribution lines, which are the equivalent of residential roads in the highway analogy.
+From the distribution lines, electricity is stepped down one last time at a residential step-down transformer before people in homes and businesses use it.

 These are the basics of electric generation, transmission, and distribution.
-Look out for more information on power markets and trading in the following weeks!
+Next, explore electricity generation basics.

 For more information on the terms in this blog post, check out the Yes Energy Glossary.

 Are you already working as an industry professional?
 Yes Energy offers comprehensive tools and data for energy professionals.
-Click here to learn more!
+Request a demo to learn more!

 Share this